Halichondrin B: Biosynthesis

-While a producer organism for Halichondrin B has never been isolated in pure culture, the structural features of Halichondrin B, such as the 'odd-even' rule of methylation, and the abundance of oxygen heterocycles, suggest it is a product of dinoflagellate polyether metabolism In support of this conjecture, the known dinoflagellate toxin okadaic acid was isolated from the same species of sponge.
-But, halichondrin B is not found in the geographically and relatively phylogenetically close sponges H. panicea or H. japonica which are found in similar tide pools in Japan as Halichondria okadai.
-In constrast, halichondrins have been reported from geographically and phylogenetically distant sponges to Halichondria okadai, including Axinella sp. and Phakellia carteri, and Lissodendoryx.
+While a producer organism for halichondrin B has never been isolated in pure culture, the structural features of halichondrin B, such as the 'odd-even' rule of methylation, and the abundance of oxygen heterocycles, suggest it is a product of dinoflagellate polyether metabolism In support of this conjecture, the known dinoflagellate toxin okadaic acid was isolated from the same species of sponge.
+Yet, halichondrin B is not found in the geographically and relatively phylogenetically close sponges H. panicea or H. japonica which are found in similar tide pools in Japan as Halichondria okadai.
+In constrast, halichondrins have been reported from geographically and phylogenetically distant sponges to Halichondria okadai, including Axinella sp., Phakellia carteri, and Lissodendoryx.
 Aquaculture of the New Zealand sponge Lissodendoryx n. sp.
-1 over at least 7 years, distant from its original range (at ~10 m depth nearby Wellington vs its native range ~90 m deep off the Kaikōura Peninsula), established it could produce halichondrin B at a relatively high yield over a timecourse of years, suggesting that halichondrins were being produced by vertically inherited symbionts, rather than being concentrated from a dietary source present in the environment.
-In fact, the bulk of halichondrin B used by the NCI for its theraputic evaluation, was isolated from New Zealand Lissodendoryx rather than from Halichondria okadai.
+1 over at least 7 years, distant from its original range (at ~10 m depth near Wellington versus its native range ~90 m deep off the Kaikōura Peninsula), established it could produce halichondrin B at a relatively high yield over a time course of years, suggesting that halichondrins were being produced by vertically inherited symbionts, rather than being concentrated from a dietary source present in the environment.
+In fact, the bulk of halichondrin B used by the U.S. NCI for its therapeutic evaluation, was isolated from New Zealand Lissodendoryx rather than from Halichondria okadai.